OCIO-ricky/MailBoxScan/readme.md

 *   **Azure AD App Registration & Permissions:**
     *   You must create an App Registration in Azure Active Directory.
-    *   The application needs the `IMAP.AccessAsApp` permission from **Microsoft Graph** (Application permission).
+    *   The application needs `Mail.ReadWrite` permission from **Microsoft Graph** (Application permission).
+This allows the script to read emails from the target mailbox and move them to a processed folder.
     *   **Admin consent** must be granted for this permission in Azure AD.
     *   A **client secret** must be generated for the app registration (this is your `CLIENT_SECRET`).
     *   Note down the **Application (client) ID** (`CLIENT_ID`) and **Directory (tenant) ID** (`TENANT_ID`).
-*   **Mailbox Permissions for Service Principal:** The service principal associated with your Azure AD App Registration needs explicit permission (e.g., `FullAccess`) to the target mailbox (`EMAIL_ADDRESS`).
-This is typically done via Exchange Online PowerShell.
-Ask your IT support staff if you need assistance.
+*   **Application Access Policy (Recommended for Scoped Access):**
+    *   With `Mail.ReadWrite` Application permission granted in Azure AD, the application can, by default, access all mailboxes in the organization.
+    *   The application's access should be restricted to **only** the specified target mailbox (`EMAIL_ADDRESS`) and adhere to the principle of least privilege, ask IT support to configure an Application Access Policy in Exchange Online.
 *   **`.env` File Security:** The `.env` file contains sensitive credentials.
 The provided `.gitignore` file correctly excludes `.env` from being committed to version control. **Never commit your `.env` file.**
-*   **IMAP Server:** The script defaults to `outlook.office365.com`.
-This is standard for Microsoft 365, but verify if your environment uses a different server.
 *   **Email Folder:** The script defaults to searching the `INBOX`.
-If target emails are in a different folder (e.g., "Archive" or a custom folder), you'll need to modify the `mailbox.folder.set('YourSpecificFolderName')` line in `email_scanner.py`.
+If target emails are in a different folder (e.g., "Archive" or a custom folder), ensure the script is configured to target that specific folder.
+The method for specifying this folder will depend on how the script interacts with the mailbox using the Microsoft Graph API (e.g., by using the folder's ID or well-known name).
 *   **Answer Extraction Logic:** The `extract_answer` function uses a simple heuristic (looking for "Yes" or "No" within 100 characters after the question).
 This might need adjustment based on the exact format of your emails.
 * Dependencies: Ensure you have Python and pip installed to manage the packages listed in requirements.txt.